Career Options for the Most In-Demand Engineering Jobs

 Cartographers and Photogrammetrists

-Ship engineers are predicted to see an 8% job growth rate through to 2024, which is slightly faster than average.
+Ship engineers are predicted to see a 2% job decline rate through to 2028, which is slightly faster than average.
 Ship engineers operate engines and propulsion systems in ships.
 It's possible to become a ship engineer with a high school diploma or certificate.
 Mechanical skills are an asset, since ship engineers may inspect and repair engines or other mechanical equipment.

 Environmental Engineering Technicians

 Environmental engineering technicians work under the supervision of environmental engineers to implement strategies to identify environmental damage or clean polluted areas.
 Their work involves collecting and testing samples and operating equipment that can do things like eliminate toxins.
 The 9% job growth rate projected from 2018 to 2028 for environmental engineering technicians makes this an engineering profession currently enjoying a high growth rate.
 Environmental engineering technicians are required to have an associate's degree.